 - When you communicate with us

-- When you enter a sweepstakes
+- When you participate in surveys

 - When you contact us offline or submit information to us offline

 - When you provide it through our website

 - From third parties

 There are more limited bases for processing special category Personal Information.
 This is Personal Information which reveals or contains: